Updated March 18, 2023

 Flow and Level are used to determine the level of fluids in a particular space.
 It works on the principle of buoyancy.
 A magnet is connected to the device, and when the level rises, the magnet gives a signal to the switch that makes it work.

 The device that is used to detect smoke is called Smoke Sensor.
-They have a light source attached to it.
-When smoke occurs, the sensor makes the light to reach light sensor which makes the alarm to work.
+They have a light source attached to them.
+When smoke occurs, the sensor makes the light reach the light sensor, making the alarm work.
 They are used in buildings, ships, airplanes, etc.

 Accelerometers are used to measure the acceleration of a particular device or a vehicle.
-Proper acceleration of the body depends on the motion or rest of the body whereas coordinate acceleration depends on the coordinate system of the body.
+Proper acceleration of the body depends on the motion or rest of the body, whereas coordinate acceleration depends on the body’s coordinate system.
 This is an inertial sensor and is used in vehicles, android devices, etc.

 The device that measures the infrared light emitted by objects within its view is called an infrared sensor.
 IR sensors either emit or detect infrared lights.
 Active and passive infrared sensors measure IR lights based on the warmth or the material.
 PIR detects heat from the environment.